MaxenceLiboz/matcha/docs/db_bootstrap.md

 [to get more info](https://www.dbvis.com/thetable/truncate-vs-delete-sql-comparison-of-the-two-statements/)

+# RandomUser Library

+## Utility

+We're gonna use the RandomUser library in order to get fake users with data and pictures associate from the RandomUser API.

 # Faker Library

 ## Utility

-We're gonna use the Faker library in python in order to create 500 Users in our python script.
+We're gonna use the Faker library in python in order to create fake locations and tags for our fake users.

 ## Version